wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/settings_guide.md

 ### Send all inventory items to Wayfair?
 The optional `Send all inventory items to Wayfair?` setting determines if Plentymarkets Item Variations must be explicitly declared as eligible for sale on Wayfair or not.
-When `Send all inventory items to Wayfair?` is disabled, selling an Item on Wayfair requires having "Wayfair" present in the `Markets` list of the `Availability` tab of each  Variation to be sold on Wayfair, as seen in this example:
+When `Send all inventory items to Wayfair?` is disabled, selling an Item on Wayfair requires having "Wayfair" present in the `Markets` list of the `Availability` tab of an Item, as seen in this example:
 ![item with Wayfair Market](../../../images/en/item_wayfair_market.png)

-Enabling `Send all inventory items to Wayfair?` will allow Wayfair to list any item that is determined to be currently in stock, including those Item Variations for which "Wayfair" is **not** present in the `Markets` list.
+Enabling `Send all inventory items to Wayfair?` will allow Wayfair to list any item that is determined to be currently in stock, including those Items for which "Wayfair" is **not** present in the `Markets` list.

 ## Full Inventory page